 Visitors tell us they do not want to feel that they are 'doing it wrong.'
+48% of visitors surveyed told us that they wanted the freedom to be able to self-navigate their experience, meaning that the design and flow is of vital importance.

-This scoring element will include an evaluation of how the activity/centre works for visitors/the volume and movement of visitors throughout the experience.
+This scoring element will include an evaluation of how the park/garden works for visitors/the volume and movement of visitors throughout the experience.
 Have you done all that you can to assist in the movement of visitors?